 Special Olympics Pennsylvania currently has the following volunteer and internship opportunities available to support our Health, Marketing & Communications, Competition, and Training Departments:

-Special Olympics Pennsylvania (SOPA) seeks qualified candidates for the following positions: Senior Competition Director; Part-Time Healthy Communities Coordinator; Accounting Manager; Director of Development Administration; Director of State Events; and Marketing and Public Relations Manager.
+Special Olympics Pennsylvania (SOPA) seeks qualified candidates for the following positions: Director of State Events; Unified Champion School Coordinator – Allegheny County (Part-Time/Temporary), and Regional Executive Director.
 Applications, unless otherwise noted, will be accepted until the position is filled.

 Director of State Events